flaviocopes/nextjs-handbook/README.md

 This has 3 major benefits:

 - The client does not need to instantiate React to render, which makes the site faster to your users.
 - Search engines will index the pages without needing to run the client-side JavaScript.
-Something Google started doing, but openly admitted to be a slower process (and you should help Google as much as possible, if you want to rank well.
+Something Google started doing, but openly admitted to be a slower process (and you should help Google as much as possible, if you want to rank well).
 - You can have social media meta tags, useful to add preview images, customize title and description for any of your pages shared on Facebook, Twitter and so on.

 Let's view the source of the app.